stewartbryson/gradle-snowflake/src/markdown/README.md

 }
 ```

-Snowflake ceedentials are managed in a config file, with the default being `~/.snowflake/config.toml` as prescribed by the [Snowflake Developer CLI](https://github.com/Snowflake-Labs/snowcli) project.
+Snowflake credentials are managed in a config file, with the default being `~/.snowflake/config.toml` as prescribed by the [Snowflake Developer CLI](https://github.com/Snowflake-Labs/snowcli) project.
 As a secondary location, we also support the [SnowSQL config](https://docs.snowflake.com/en/user-guide/snowsql-config) file.
 In searching for a credentials config file, the plugin works in the following order: